 Ankeny: Al Christopherson continues with the gospel in this new work, and holds a Sunday school and ministry meeting each Lord’s Day.
 There are a few believers living in this area.

 Stout: The gospel meetings with Murray McCandless and John Meekin resulted in very large attendances every evening and God blessing in salvation.

 West Union: Please pray for gospel meetings that Bill Lavery and Eric McCullough purpose to have here in June, D.V.

-Saugus: A good number of parents and children attended the annual Sunday School Treat where Joshua Valvano faithfully presented the gospel.
+Saugus: A good number of parents and children attended the annual Sunday School Treat where the gospel was faithfully presented.

 Battle Creek: The Christians were refreshed by a visit from Brian Owen at the end of March.
 Brian gave ministry and a report of the work where he labors in Canada.

 Saginaw: Brian Owen paid a visit here and also to the Cass City assembly at the end of March with encouraging ministry.
 Stuart Thompson and Dan Shutt gave excellent ministry to challenge our Christian experience and living for the Lord at the April 1st bi-monthly ministry meeting.
 An excellent spirit of fellowship and support came from surrounding assemblies and the gospel was clearly preached to the unsaved.